lissonpsantos2/dockerfiles/README.md

-##A default debian PHP5 dockerfile

-A default dockerfile to build a complete image for development
+##Dockerfiles to create complete images for software development

+A debian:jessie based image with PHP5 and a ubuntu:16.04 based image with PHP7.0

 #Installed Packages

-* PHP5
 * APACHE2
 * COMPOSER
 * NPM